joelwaymack/joelwaymack.github.io/_posts/2021-12-02-azure-functions-part-1-the-basics.md

   - Azure
 ---

 If you have spent any time in the cloud computing world, you have probably heard of various "as a Service" offerings.
-Infrastruture as a Service (IaaS), Platform as a Service (PaaS), Database as a Service (DbaaS), Software as a Service (SaaS), Functions as a Service (FaaS) etc. Each of these offerings provide different benefits and are useful in certain situations.
+Infrastruture as a Service (IaaS), Platform as a Service (PaaS), Database as a Service (DbaaS), Software as a Service (SaaS), Functions as a Service (FaaS), etc. Each of these offerings provide different benefits and are useful in certain situations.

 Functions as a Service (FaaS) offerings are central to event-driven systems.
 No matter what cloud provider you use, the overall goal for FaaS is to execute code based on a triggering event.
 These events can be sourced from a variety of sources (HTTP request, a message arrives on a queue, a file is uploaded to storage, a timer expires, etc.).
 The key aspect of FaaS in these scenarios is that the function code should be small and scoped to a single task based off the event.